withastro/docs/src/pages/en/guides/data-fetching.md

 ## Fetch from a Headless CMS

-Fetch remote content from your favourite CMS like StoryBlok or WordPress!
+Fetch remote content from your favorite CMS like StoryBlok or WordPress!

 With an API key, some helper functions, and `getStaticPaths()` to generate dynamic page routes, an `.astro` component can fetch and render data from your CMS to generate your page content.